-[35] From the investigation conducted in this section thus far, we therefore deduce an exponential dependence of the attenuation on the direction of the incident wave, with its rate highly dependent on the wave period.
-Having established this, unless otherwise stated, for simplicity we proceed using only normal incidence ( $v_0 = 1$ ).
+From the investigation conducted in this section thus far, we therefore deduce an exponential dependence of the attenuation on the direction of the incident wave, with its rate highly dependent on the wave period.
+Having established this, unless otherwise stated, for simplicity we will proceed using only normal incidence ( $v_0 = 1$ ).

-[36] There is another interesting aspect to the question of directionality in our three-dimensional model.
-It was mentioned earlier that, as well as directly attenuating the amplitude of the incident wave, the array of floes may transmit waves that travel in other directions (cf. equation (2)).
-However, supplementary waves will only be generated under certain conditions.
-In particular, large floes and long in-row separations allow more scope for auxiliary waves to be created and, often in simulations where the arrays are tightly packed and consist of relatively small floes, no such waves will be seen.
-Nevertheless, for a given geometry, if small enough periods are considered, then extra waves are always produced, and for some cases the period range in which this takes place is physically admissible.
+There is another interesting aspect to the question of directionality in our three-284 dimensional model.
+It was mentioned earlier that, as well as directly attenuating the 285 amplitude of the incident wave, the array of floes may transmit waves that travel in other 286 directions (cf. equation 2).
+However, supplementary waves will only be generated under 287 certain conditions.
+In particular, large floes and long in-row separations allow more scope 288 for auxiliary waves to be created and, often in simulations, where the arrays are tightly 289 packed and consist of relatively small floes, no such waves will be seen.
+Nevertheless, 290 for a given geometry, if small enough periods are considered then extra waves are always 291 produced, and for some cases the period range in which this takes place is physically 292 admissible.
+293 development of their properties.
+The direction of the vectors themselves indicates the angles of the waves and their magnitudes denote the proportion the corresponding waves contributes to the transmitted energy E, which is scaled logarithmically.

-[37] In Figure 5, we consider a feasible situation in which multiple waves are transmitted by the array.
-Here the array is composed of 100 rows of floes of diameter 100 m and mean thickness 1 m, with an in-row separation of 50 m.
-Through the use of vectors, Figure 5 depicts the cut-in of additional waves as period decreases, as well as the subsequent development of their properties.
-The direction of the vectors themselves indicates the angles of the waves, and their magnitudes denote the proportion the corresponding waves contributes to the transmitted energy E, which is scaled logarithmically.
+In figure 5 we consider a feasible situation in which multiple waves are transmitted by the array.
+Here the array is composed of one hundred rows of floes of diameter 100 m and mean thickness 1 m, with an in-row separation of 50 m.
+Through the use of vectors the figure depicts the cut-in of additional waves as period decreases, and the subsequent

-[38] For the range of periods used in Figure 5, there are two instances of waves cutting in at approximately 8.9 s and 6.2 s.
-The extra waves occur in pairs, with each of equal magnitude and directionally symmetric about the incident wave angle.
-It is clear that as waves cut in, they do so at grazing incidence and are only of negligible magnitude.
-The angles then evolve smoothly, approaching that of the incident wave, and they contribute an increasingly large proportion of the overall traveling wave energy.
-This quantity is therefore continuous at the points for which the number of propagating waves changes, although, as we will see, it does change rapidly over the surrounding intervals.
+For the range of periods used in figure 5 there are two instances of waves cutting in, 301 at approximately 8.9s and 6.2s.
+The extra waves occur in pairs, with each of equal 302 magnitude and directionally symmetric about the incident wave angle.
+It is clear that as 303 waves cut in they do so at grazing incidence and are only of negligible magnitude.
+The 304 angles then evolve smoothly, approaching that of the incident wave, and they contribute 305 an increasingly large proportion of the overall traveling energy.
+This quantity is therefore 306 continuous at the points for which the number of propagating waves changes, although, 307 as we will see, it does change rapidly over the surrounding intervals.
+308

-[39] Experimental evidence suggests that the directional wavefield broadens within the MIZ [Wadhams et al., 1986].
-Moreover, isotropy can be attained close to the ice edge over a distance as short as a kilometer, but this is heavily dependent on the salient wave period, with long periods only displaying such tendencies much farther into the ice pack.
+Experimental evidence suggests that the directional wave field broadens within the MIZ [Wadhams et al., 1986].
+Moreover, isotropy can be attained close to the ice edge, over a distance as short as a kilometer, but this is heavily dependent on the salient wave period, with long periods only displaying such tendencies far further into the ice pack.
 The cause of a directional widening has been attributed to lateral scattering effects [Squire et al., 1995], which compete with collimating effects that, in contrast, act to narrow the wave spectrum.
-The latter can be discerned, although only slightly, in Figure 4.
+The latter can be discerned, although only slightly, in figure 4.